winaungcho/Folder-Informations/README.md

 ## Tree list of folder content
 ![Folder-Informations](folderinfo1.jpg)

-## Tableof file types and their size and count in total
+## Table of file types, their size and count in total
 ![Folder-Informations](folderinfo2.jpg)